ethereum/ethereum-org-website/src/content/nft/index.md

 [More on mining](/developers/docs/consensus-mechanisms/pow/)

-#### Making the NFT tamper-proof
+#### Securing your NFT with mining

 Mining difficulty comes from the fact that it takes a lot of computing power to create new blocks in the chain.
 Importantly, blocks are created consistently, not just when they're needed.
 They're created every 12 seconds or so.

 This is important for making Ethereum tamper-proof, one of the qualities that makes NFTs possible.
 The more blocks the more secure the chain.
 If your NFT was created in block #600 and a hacker were to try and change themselves to the creator of your NFT, it would immediately change the digital fingerprint of all subsequent blocks, #601, #602, #603, and so on.
-That means anyone running Ethereum software would immediately be able to tell and prevent it from happening.
+That means anyone running Ethereum software would immediately be able to detect and prevent it from happening.

 However this means that computing power needs to be used constantly.
 It also means that a block that contains 0 NFT transactions will still have roughly the same carbon footprint, because computing power will still be consumed to create it.
 Other non-NFT transactions will fill the blocks.